 First off, we all rummaged through our respective basements, attics, and closets or went down to the local dollar store, drug store, etc. and grabbed any small object that we thought might make an interesting pattern.
 Combs, forks, potatoes, brushes, legos, toy trucks – you name it, we brought it in.

 Then we made paste.
 There are literally hundreds of recipes out there for paste papers – Richard Miller put out a long list in 1995 on the Book Arts Listserv (found here) – but basically the paste is made by cooking starch and water.
-You can use wheat starch, corn starch, or even cake flower.
+You can use wheat starch, corn starch, or even cake flour.

 Everyone seems to have a different opinion about which starches and starch to water ratios produce the best results.
 Some individuals advocate using methyl cellulose instead of paste.
 Having made few paste papers in my life, I have no real opinion one way or another.
 Rather than pick and choose, we went ahead and made 6 to 10 different mixtures to see how they compared.